 RAN2 has continued the discussion on inter-cell beam management in the context of the Rel-17 FeMIMO WI, would like to request some clarifications on various areas to better understand the required RAN2 work.

 First, RAN2 would like to note that as the term "non-serving cell" has been problematic, the following questions use "serving cell TRP" to denote the "legacy" TRP and "TRP with different PCI" to denote the "non-serving cell" configured for the UE.
+RAN2 would also like to note that the questions below are for both inter-cell multi-TRP operation and inter-cell beam management (so in case there are differences between those operations, RAN2 would like to understand what those differences are).

 Consequently, RAN2 would request answers to the following questions:

-1) Basic Tx/Rx operation with multi-TRP: The WI states that UE always only receive TxRx from a single cell.
-Does this mean that when UE is configured to use both serving cell TRP and TRP with different PCI, does UE always receive and transmit to the same TRP? in particular:
+1) Basic Tx/Rx operation with inter-cell beam management: The WI states that "For inter-cell beam management, a UE can transmit to or receive from only a single cell (i.e. serving cell does not change when beam selection is done)" When UE is configured to use both serving cell TRP and TRP with different PCI, RAN2 would like to understand how the operation works:

 a) UL and DL: Are UL and DL always processed at the same TRP or can UE use e.g. serving cell TRP for UL transmissions and TRP with different PCI for DL reception?

-b) System information: If UE is using TRP with different PCI for DL, is UE still required to receive system information from serving cell TRP?
+b) System information and paging: If UE is using TRP with different PCI for DL, is UE still required to receive system information and paging from serving cell TRP?

-c) Can UE always receive CD-SSB from serving cell TRP (e.g. for RRM measurement purposes)?
+c) SSB reception: Should UE always receive CD-SSB from serving cell TRP and is there any impact to RRM measurements of serving or neighbour cells?

+d) Number of TRPs: Is the number of TRPs involved in the operation restricted to two TRPs (i.e. serving cell TRP and TRP with different PCI?

+e) PCell/PSCell/SCell: Is the inter-cell beam management applicable to any serving cell (i.e. PCell/PSCell/SCell) ?

 2) MAC aspects: RAN2 would like to understand the impacts to MAC operation, in particular: